terra-money/docs/docs/migration/validator-gentx.md

 In order to create a gentx, ensure you have fulfilled all the prerequsites.

-1. First, fork the new Terra chain within your directory of choice and navigate to the Terra directory.
+1. First, fork the Terra 2.0 chain within your directory of choice and navigate to the Terra2.0 directory.

    ```sh
    git clone [LINK TO TERRA 2.0]